Historical reenactment: Early modern and 17th-century reenactments

+19th-century Romantic revival

 In the nineteenth century, historical reenactments became widespread, reflecting the then intense Romantic interest in the Middle Ages.
 Medieval culture was widely admired as an antidote to the modern enlightenment and industrial age.
-Plays and theatrical works (such as Ivanhoe, which in 1820 was playing in six different productions in London alone) perpetuated the romanticism of knights, castles, feasts and tournaments.
-The Duke of Buckingham staged naval battles from the Napoleonic Wars on the large lake on his estate in 1821, and a reenactment of the Battle of Waterloo was put on for a public viewing at Astley's Amphitheatre in 1824.
+Plays and theatrical works (such as Ivanhoe, which in 1820 was playing in six different productions in London alone) perpetuated the romanticism of knights, castles, feasts, and tournaments.
+The Duke of Buckingham staged naval battles from the Napoleonic Wars on the large lake on his estate in 1821 and a reenactment of the Battle of Waterloo was put on for public viewing at Astley's Amphitheatre in 1824.

 Historical reenactment came of age with the grand spectacle of the Eglinton Tournament of 1839, a reenactment of a medieval joust and revel held in Scotland, and organized by Archibald Montgomerie, 13th Earl of Eglinton.
-The Tournament was a deliberate act of Romanticism, and drew 100,000 spectators.
+The Tournament was a deliberate act of Romanticism and drew 100,000 spectators.
 The ground chosen for the tournament was low, almost marshy, with grassy slopes rising on all sides.
 Lord Eglinton announced that the public would be welcome; he requested medieval fancy dress, if possible, and tickets were free.
 The pageant itself featured thirteen medieval knights on horseback.